EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Evaluation

 \paragraph{Impact of Object-Gaze Distance}

 During generation, we sample a target object according to its distance from the gaze point $\lVert o - f \rVert$, as defined in Equation~\ref{eqn:sampling-frequency}.
 This better simulates human attention and produces questions that align with user focus.
-To examine the impact of object–gaze distance, we report Videollama3-7b’s accuracy on our MCQs grouped by $\lVert o - f \rVert$, as shown in Figure~\ref{fig:ablation} (a).
-The results showed that Target Objects located at the periphery of the visual field produce more challenging MCQs than Target Objects near the center of attention, with accuracy decreasing from $55\%$ to $30\%$ as distance increased.
+To examine the impact of object–gaze distance, we report Videollama3-7b’s accuracy on our MCQs grouped by $\lVert o - f \rVert$, as shown in Table~\ref{tab:gaze_bbox_recall_layout} (a).
+The results show that target objects located at the periphery of the visual field produce more challenging MCQs than target objects near the center of attention with accuracy decreasing from {$54.8\%$ in the $100$--$200$ pixel bin to $31.4\%$ in the $600$--$700$ pixel bin}.
 These results indicate that current models struggle with MCQs related to peripheral information.
 Unlike prior benchmarks, our attention-aware generation produces both challenging peripheral questions and user-focused questions.

 \paragraph{Impact of Object Size}